energicos/EBS_microfrontend_concept/assignment.md

 #### 2.1 Description

 The page is split into separate components/fragments which represents the individual micoapps...

+There will be a master component which we called the shell, which orchestrates all the micro components that are going to be displayed inside the view.

+Other components will be treated as children components.
+It will be a simple hierarchy of two layers: Master(Shell) + Children Components.

+The components may share data between them and also some actions inside one component can produce an effect in other component, so we need to know how to do that.

+We want to achieve a plug and play application in which we can add or remove components easily without affecting the application.
+Probably an API should be specified and it will define what actions or effects can be taken inside one component, and with a standardized API we can guarantee that nothing will break.

 ...more must be described here...